Library events scheduled throughout September

 Grace Community church is accepting donations of furniture, clothing, housewares and hardware for its Country Store.
 The storeroom is open at 717 Park St. from 8-10 a.m.
 Mondays.
-For information, call 702-293-2018.
+For information, call the church at 702-293-2018.

 Women of Boulder City are invited to stop in for a monthly meeting of the American Association of University Women at 7 p.m. on the third Monday of the month at the Boulder Dam Museum meeting room, second floor of the Boulder Dam Hotel, 1305 Arizona St.

 The local chapter of the Veterans of Foreign Wars meets the second Saturday of the month with lunch at 11:30 a.m. and the meeting at noon at the Senior Center, 813 Arizona St. Call Bob Garlow at 702-808-4755 for information.